zenbarista/escape-the-forbidden-island/README.md

 # escape-the-forbidden-island
-Escape The Forbidden Island is a text based adventure game.
+Escape The Forbidden Island is a text adventure game.
-It is a fan-fiction like text adventure based on Forbidden Island, the board game.
+It is a fan-fiction-esque experience based on Forbidden Island, the board game.
+It is playable in its current form but further improvements (such as a gui) are expected in the future.